-Fortunately, if your trustee allows it, you might be able to buy back most of your non-exempt items at a slightly discounted price.
+Fortunately, if your trustee allows it, you might be able to buy back most of your non-exempt items.
 While you may not be able to recover everything, this - coupled with your wildcard exemption - should help you save the majority of your non-exempt property.

 Bankruptcy Exemptions Help Protect Most of Your Day-to-Day Property